-Perspective | Health Fresh Meals competes in growing meal delivery market
+Perspective | Healthy Fresh Meals competes in growing meal delivery market

 The Washington native expects to gross somewhere north of $2 million this year, clearing a 10 percent-plus net profit and pocketing more than $100,000 for herself.
 The rest of the profit goes back into the business.

-She keeps headcount low: Healthy Fresh Meals staff is around 25, including four full-time employees, a dozen kitchen staffers and more than 10 drivers.
+She keeps headcount low: Healthy Fresh Meals staffs about 25 people, including four full-time employees, a dozen kitchen staffers and more than 10 drivers.

 Her only debt is the $700,000 mortgage on her Hyattsville kitchen/headquarters (including her beloved, $50,000 walk-in refrigerator).
 The monthly mortgage payment is less than what she was paying to lease space in a shared kitchen.